-Employment and leadership positions in the Department of Housing and Residence Life provide an excellent opportunity to gain leadership, enhanced communication and interpersonal skills.
+Employment and leadership positions in Saint Louis University's Department of Housing and Residence Life provide an excellent opportunity to gain leadership, enhanced communication and interpersonal skills.

 Over 120 resident advisors, 10 desk managers, and 20 learning community peer mentors serve on staff in Housing and Residence Life.
 These staff members assist in supporting our academic communities and share responsibilities for connecting with students individually and in groups, developing an involving an inclusive community, and in fostering personal and academic success.

 If you are interested in a resident advisor, desk manager, or peer mentor position, please attend one of our information sessions, beginning in mid-November.
 The schedule will be posted here.
 There may also be mid-year employment opportunities for some housing positions.
 Applications will be available on Handshake at the beginning of the academic year.

 Student Staff Positions

 The resident advisor (RA), as a peer educator and mentor, provides direction for student learning and academic success while assisting with the coordination of the development for a co-educational residential community.
 This includes facilitation of inclusive communities that foster academic and personal success, helping individuals with personal needs and concerns, and focusing on the whole student.
 To accomplish this, the RA must be flexible and creative in meeting the residents’ needs by serving as a peer educator, mentor, advisor, and activity planner.
 This position requires a serious time commitment and willingness to be available and accessible to other students.
 As a live-in student member of the Housing and Residence Life Department, the resident advisor is supervised by a hall coordinator.